qwabena37/qwabena37/README.md

 <h1>Hi, I'm Kwabena! <br/> A Software Engineer Learner @ALX
 <br> <a href="https://github.com/qwabena37/">An Uprising Contemporary Software Engineer ||</a> <a href="http://www.linkedin.com/in/james-appiah-926837164">Computer Hardware Engineer</a> <a href="https://sites.google.com/view/jameskyeiappiah/home">|| Graphic Designer</a></h1>
 <h2>ABOUT ME<h2/>
   I am a dedicated software and hardware engineer with a strong passion for technology and innovation.
-With a solid foundation  <br>
-  in UI/UX Design, Programming and system design, I excel at solving complex problems and transforming ideas into functional solutions.  <br>
+With a solid foundation in UI/UX Design, Programming and system design, I excel at solving complex problems and transforming ideas into functional solutions.
   Efficient with Front-end and Back-end Development Tools, experienced at collaborating with other engineers to deliver.  <br>
   I have a strong desire to grow in the software engineering world, leveraging on the guidance of Senior Software Engineers
 <h2>My Skills 🧠</h2>